 The drugs used to treat rheumatoid arthritis can be divided into three groups:

-- Drugs that decrease pain and inflammation.
-These products include non-steroidal anti-inflammatory drugs (NSAIDS), such as ibuprofen (Motrin), naproxen (Aleve), and other similar products.
-Another type of drug – COX-2 inhibitors – also falls into this drug category, providing relief of the signs and symptoms of rheumatoid arthritis.
-Celecoxib (Celebrex), one COX-2 inhibitors, is available and used in the United States.
-The COX 2 inhibitors were designed to have fewer side effects on the stomach.
+Drugs that decrease pain and inflammation.
+These products include non-steroidal anti-inflammatory drugs (NSAIDS), such as ibuprofen (Motrin®), naproxen (Aleve®), and other similar products.
+Another type of drug – the COX-2 inhibitor – also falls into this drug category, providing relief of the signs and symptoms of rheumatoid arthritis.
+Celecoxib (Celebrex®), one COX-2 inhibitor, is available and used in the United States.
+The COX- 2 inhibitors were designed to have fewer side effects on the stomach.

-- Drugs called disease-modifying antirheumatic drugs (DMARDs).
+Drugs called disease-modifying antirheumatic drugs (DMARDs).
 Unlike other NSAIDs, DMARDs actually can slow the disease process by modifying the immune system.
 Older DMARDs include methotrexate, gold salts, penicillamine, hydroxychloroquine, sulfasalazine, cyclosporine, cyclophosphamide, and leflunomide.
 Currently, methotrexate, leflunomide, hydroxychloroquine and sulfasalazine are the most commonly used.
 Cyclosporine, cyclophosphamide, gold salts, penicillamine are not used any more.
 Many of these drugs were first used to treat other medical conditions – such as malaria, transplant rejection, cancer, psoriasis, inflammatory bowel disease – but have now also found a role in treating rheumatoid arthritis.
-Gold salts and penicillamine are rarely prescribed by physicians today.
 DMARDs are used both alone and in combination.
 Methotrexate, for example, is often used as a major part of a combination drug regimen, which includes low doses of corticosteroids (such as prednisone or cortisone) as well as other drugs.
 An improvement in symptoms may require four to six weeks of treatment with methotrexate, one to two months of treatment with sulfasalazine and two to three months of treatment with hydroxycholoroquine.

-- Biologics.
+Biologics.
 Beyond these more "traditional" DMARDs, since the early 2000s newer medications have been approved.
 Currently, there are 7 different classes of medications and, in some cases, there are different kinds in each class.
 Some of them, such as the class anti-TNFs, have been used since 2000.
 Collectively, these DMARDs are known by another name – biologic agents (or biologic response agents).
 Compared with the traditional DMARDs, these products target the molecules that cause inflammation in rheumatoid arthritis.
 To explain further, inflammatory cells in the joints are involved in the development of rheumatoid arthritis itself.
 These biologic agents cut down the inflammatory process that ultimately causes the joint damage seen in rheumatoid arthritis.
-The older DMARDs work one step further out than the biologics; they work by modifying the body’s own immune response to the inflammation.
+The older DMARDs work one step further out than the biologics; they work by modifying the body's own immune response to the inflammation.
 By attacking the cells at a more specific level of the inflammation itself, biologics are considered to be more effective and more specifically targeted.
-The names of some of these biologic modifiers include etanercept (Enbrel), infliximab (Remicade), adalimumab (Humira), anakinra (Kinaret), abatacept (Orencia), rituxamab (Rituxan), certolizumab pegol (Cimzia) and golimumab (Symponi).
+The names of some of these biologic modifiers include etanercept (Enbrel®), infliximab (Remicade®), adalimumab (Humira®), anakinra (Kinaret®), abatacept (Orencia®), rituximab (Rituxan®), certolizumab pegol (Cimzia®) and golimumab (Symponi®), tocilizumab (Actemra®), tofacitinib (Xeljanj®).
 Some of the biologics are used in combination with the traditional DMARDS, especially with methotrexate.

 All the drugs used to treat rheumatoid arthritis have been tested and have been proven useful in patients who have the disease.
 However, they all work on a different aspect of the inflammatory process seen in rheumatoid arthritis and their use – as well as their side effects -- depends on the current disease status of each patient and any associated medical problems that a patient may have.
 The effectiveness and the risks of drugs are considered when your rheumatologist plans your treatment.

-If a drug is very effective in treating an illness but causes a lot of side effects, it is not an ideal treatment for a long-term use.
+If a drug is very effective in treating an illness but causes a lot of side effects, it is not an ideal treatment for long-term use.
 For example, high doses (15 to 20 mg or more per day) of corticosteroids can make people with rheumatoid arthritis feel dramatically better.
 However, high doses of corticosteroids may cause serious side effects when taken over many months or years.
 Steroids have many possible side effects, including weight gain, worsening diabetes, promotion of cataracts in the eyes, thinning of bones (osteopenia and osteoporosis), and an increased risk of infection.
 Thus, when steroids are used, the goal is to use the lowest possible dose for the shortest period of time.